ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 -T picolibc.ld \
 -o example example.c
 ```

+The FPU selection can be skipped, but it is not recommended to as the defaults
+are different to GCC ones.

 See [Migrating from Arm GNU Toolchain](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/blob/main/docs/migrating.md)
 for advice on using LLVM Embedded Toolchain for Arm with existing projects